fusion407/sinatra-react-project-backend/README.md

 POST - '/events' - Adds new event.

-DELETE - '/events/:id' - Deletes item from the database.
+DELETE - '/events/:id' - Deletes event from the database.

 Schema: